 Origin: Honduras Roast: Medium-Dark

-For people in love with chocolates, caramel and hints of honey are going to love it.
-It’s a smooth and full body bean with deep aftertaste.
+For people in love with chocolates, caramel, and hints of honey are going to love it.
+It’s a smooth and full-body bean with a deep aftertaste.

 With amazing customer service and utmost care for beans, this single-origin Arabica bean is a deserving pick in our espresso beans collection.
 These beans are grown in the Marcala region known for its fertile soil and high elevation.
 The coffee is roasted medium-high so that it remains in low acid content levels.